 It’s time to work together to help deliver added value.
 Commit to a strong collaboration and you will see significant benefits for finance, procurement, and the larger business.

-Procurement and Finance experts from Per Angusta and Keolis will discuss the current landscape and how procurement can align to Finance priorities and goals.
-Register for the webinar on January 21.
+Procurement and Finance experts from Per Angusta and Keolis discussed the current landscape and how procurement can align Finance priorities and goals in a recent webinar.
+Register below for the on-demand recording.

 Jason Treida is Head of Americas for Per Angusta responsible for sales and operations.